GNOME/at-spi2-core/devel-docs/index.rst

    gitlab-ci

-Welcome to the developer's guide for the freedesktop accessbility infrastructure.
+Welcome to the developer's guide for the freedesktop accessibility infrastructure.
 This guide intends to become a repository of knowledge on the implementation of the accessibility infrastructure, as well as a guide for application developers and toolkit developers